-Gasoline price increased from September 1973 until mid 1974, and from late 1978 until mid 1980, then bumped up further in 1981.
+Gasoline prices increased from September 1973 until mid 1974, and from late 1978 until mid 1980, then bumped up further in 1981.
 We do not have a strong prior for the precise age at which gasoline prices become salient; in most states, learner's permits could be awarded at age 15 in 1980.
-Nonetheless, it is clear from Figure 2 that (i) the response to the 1979 oil crisis appears larger, and (ii) a break, if it exists, most likely occurs between either the 1974 and 1975 or the 1979 and 1980 cohorts.
+Nonetheless, it is clear from Figure 2 that the response to the 1979 oil crisis appears larger, and a break, if it exists, most likely occurs between either the 1974 and 1975 or the 1979 and 1980 cohorts.

-We turn to an event study framework to quantify the size of the larger of these breaks, in 1979.14 (The empirical design resembles a 'regression discontinuity in time' with birth year as the running variable; we refer to this setup as 'RD' for simplicity.)
-Though we discuss under what conditions these RD estimates have a causal interpretation below, our preferred estimates adopt a more comprehensive repeated cross-section approach that lets us characterize which ages are formative (see Section 4).

-Specifically, we quantify the break by estimating variants of the following equation:
+We turn to an event-study framework to quantify the size of the larger of these breaks, in 1979.
+Though we discuss under what conditions these event-study estimates have a causal interpretation below, our preferred estimates adopt a more comprehensive repeated cross-section approach that lets us characterize which ages are formative (see Section 4).
+We quantify the break by estimating variants of the following equation:

-$$Y_i = \alpha + g(S_i) + \tau D_i + X_i' \lambda + \varepsilon_i \tag{1}$$ where Y_i is an outcome of interest for individual i in the 2000 census, S_i is the year that i turned 15, and X_i are other characteristics of i.
-Treatment is the binary variable D_i , which is equal to one if i turned 15 on or after April 2, 1979.
+$$Y_i = \alpha + g(S_i) + \tau D_i + X'i \lambda + \varepsilon_i \tag{1}$$ where $Y_i$ is an outcome of interest for individual i in the 2000 census, $S_i$ is the year that i turned 15, and $X_i$ are other characteristics of i.
+Treatment is the binary variable $D_i$ , which is equal to one if i turned 15 on or after April 2, 1979.
 The function $g(\cdot)$ is segmented before and after 1979 and captures trends in driving behavior; results are mostly robust to different functional form specifications.
 Data are limited to a symmetric bandwidth around the treatment year.
-We interpret gas price at age 15 or 16 as exogenous, as demand shocks to early teen driving in the United States are unlikely to shift global gasoline prices.
+We interpret gas price at age 15 or 16 as exogenous, as demand shocks to early teen driving in the United States are unlikely to shift global gasoline prices, but relax this assumption in Section 5.1.

 Results indicate a significant response to the oil crisis (details are discussed in Appendix A.2 and shown in Appendix Tables A.3-A.6).
 There is a sharp decrease in the likelihood of driving to work of 0.2-0.5 percentage points that persists roughly twenty years after turning 15 (Appendix Table A.3).
 The effect cannot be explained away by demographics or observable, contemporaneous characteristics.
-Those coming of age in
+Those coming of age in 1980 are also 0.2-0.4 percentage points more likely to take transit to work.
+The magnitude of the transit effect is between 50 and 100 percent of the driving effect, suggesting that transit is the primary substitute for driving (relative to working at home, carpooling, or self-powered means).
+Those coming of age in 1980 are also 0.2-0.3 percentage points